marcosv93/Mine-Neovim/README.md

 - Use Enter to confirm a completion.

 ### GIT
-- Use "\gb" in normal mode tu use git blame.
+- Use "\gb" in normal mode to use git blame.
 - Use "\go" in normal mode to browse the file in default browser.

+## MARKDOWN
+- Use "<space>mt" in normal mode to toggle between on and off the markdown previewer.